danhalliday/danhalliday.com/middleman/source/work/wedding-stationery-pack.html.md

 title: Wedding Stationery Pack
 date: 2012-01-01

-summary: The couple wanted a modern, elegant stationery pack, with a few extras such as a map for the day and a list of local attractions for guests to browse.
+summary: A modern, elegant stationery pack, with a few extras such as a map for the day and a list of local attractions for guests to browse.

 skills:
   - Print